yskuchi/wf_denoising/README.md

 The scale and offset of the input waveform seem important.
 Regarding to CDCH waveforms, adding offset of 50 mV and scaling up by a factor 5 works well.

-These parameters have to be applied to the output of predict() to revert to the original scale.
+Note that if you use the model (.h5 file) in other place, hese parameters have to be applied to the input/output of predict() to convert/revert to the original scale.